 Robert H. Wright Fund

-History: The Robert H. Wright Fund for the Earth & Planetary Sciences was established by EPS alum Robert Harvey Wright, who earned his Ph.D. at UC Santa Cruz in 1982.
-In his over 56-year career, he was a practicing engineering geologist who benefited greatly from working with geotechnical engineers.
-He benefited greatly from the field courses and fieldwork experiences he participated in as a student, and wants to ensure that similar experiences and opportunities are available to future generations of geoscientists.
+History: The Robert H. Wright Fund for Earth & Planetary Sciences has been established by alum Robert Harvey Wright, who earned his Ph.D. at UC Santa Cruz in 1982.
+Field courses and fieldwork experiences he participated in as an undergraduate student at UC Santa Barbara and a graduate student at San Jose State University were iconic experiences, and he wants to ensure that similar experiences and opportunities are available to future generations of geoscientists.
+In his over 56-year career, he was a practicing engineering geologist who also benefited greatly from working with geotechnical engineers.
+His experience suggests that a M.S. degree is the “sweet spot” for a wide variety of careers as a geologist, although some careers require a Ph.D.

 Photo of mima mounds near the West Entrance to the UCSC campus.